aanderse/LdapRecord.com/source/docs/laravel/auth/configuration.md

 }
 ```

-> We call the `recurisve` method on the relationship to make sure that we load groups of
+> We call the `recursive` method on the relationship to make sure that we load groups of
 > groups in case the user is not an immediate member of the `Administrators` group.

 Once we have our rule defined, we will add it into our authentication provider in the `config/auth.php` file: